-Students should be aware that any information they post on a social media site might be widely disseminated (whether intended or not) to a larger audience including patients and residency programs.
+Students should be aware that any information they post on a social media site might be widely disseminated (whether intended or not) to a larger audience, including patients and residency programs.
 Such posted information may remain publicly available online in perpetuity.
 When posting content online, students should always remember that they are representing the school.

-- (4a) Students should take caution not to post information that is unprofessional, ambiguous or that could be misconstrued. - (4b) Any student posting depictions of intoxication, drug use, sexually explicit behavior or discriminatory language will be reviewed by SPARC and may receive a formal reprimand and/or other sanctions for unprofessional behavior.
+- (4a) Students should take caution not to post information that is unprofessional, ambiguous or that could be misconstrued. - (4b) Any student posting depictions of intoxication, drug use, sexually explicit behavior, or discriminatory language will be reviewed by the Student Promotion and Academic Review Committee (SPARC) and may receive a formal reprimand and/or other sanctions for unprofessional behavior.